JoaquinAdan/The5News/README.md

 - `publishedAt` – returns news sorted by publication date (default).

 These limits provide useful information to the client, and I also wanted an additional parameter for the request body.

+### Technical Decisions

+- **Input Validation with Zod:** I chose Zod to validate request bodies because it provides a clear, declarative schema definition and generates meaningful error messages.
+This ensures that the `/news` endpoint only processes valid topics and filter options.

+- **Error Handling and Failed Requests:** All errors, including validation failures, are handled.
+Invalid requests are returned with a clear error message, and **all attempts—successful or failed—are recorded in the in-memory history**.
+Failed queries are marked with `failed: true` to distinguish them from successful requests, making it easier to debug and track usage for potential business decisions.